-We use an advanced form of vacuum-assisted resin transfer tooling process to pull liquid resin into a dry layup, resulting in light, strong, and reliable composite structures.
+We use an advanced form of vacuum-assisted resin transfer tooling process to pull liquid resin into a dry lay-up, resulting in light, strong, and reliable composite structures.
 In our manufacturing process, fiber reinforcements and core materials are laid up in a mold while dry, followed by a vacuum bag that is placed over the layup and sealed to the mold.
 The wind blade component is then placed under vacuum.
 The resin is introduced into the wind blade component via resin inlet ports and then distributed through the reinforcement and core materials via a flow medium and a series of channels, saturating the wind blade component.
 The vacuum removes air and gases during processing, thereby eliminating voids.
-Pressure differentials drive resin uniformly throughout the wind blade component, providing a consistent laminate.
-By using a variety of reinforcement and core materials, the structural characteristics of the wind blade can be highly engineered to suit the custom specifications of our customers.
+Pressure differentials drive resin uniformly throughout the wind blade can be highly engineered to suit the custom specifications of our customers.
 Although only occasionally required by our customers, we are also capable of employing additional composite fabrication processes, such as pre-impregnated laminates, in addition to our vacuum infusion process.